samiuzzaman10/Samiuzzaman-Chowdhury/README.md

 ### Hi there 👋, My name is Samiuzzaman Chowdhury
 #### Web Developer

 I’m a web developer with experience in HTML, CSS, and JavaScript.
 I’m passionate about creating beautiful and functional websites that are easy to use.
-I’m also skilled in database development with SQL and have knowledge in software patterns and practices.
+I’m also skilled in database development with SQL and have knowledge of software patterns and practices.
 I have strong attention to detail and experience with source control systems like Git.

-Skills: JS / HTML / CSS/
+Skills: Python /Javascript / HTML / CSS/

 - 🌱 I’m currently learning Javascript
 - 📫 How to reach me: samiuzzamanrahat95@gmail.com